jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 4 - Serverless/Lab 4 - Serverless.md

 ![inline 90%](images/postman-spark.png)![inline 90%](images/spark-success.png)

 ---
-# That was a simple example.
+# Making a useful API
 Let's make an API that creates,updates,deletes a router inventory.
 We will use AWS API Gateway, AWS DynamoDB, and AWS Lambda.